maxcelant/leetcode/problems/Combination Sum II.md

 #### Insight
 ---
 _"What are the important aspects of the solution?"_
+- Since we only include the same number once, we need to increment the `start` value on every recursive call, unlike [[Combination Sum]] which allowed the same value more than once.
+- The `if` condition allows us to skip the same value if it shows up multiple times.
 -

 #### Takeaways
 ---
 **Where did I go wrong?**
+- I should have my `if` conditions flipped since python short-circuits its if statements.

 **Lessons Learned?**
 - ALWAYS put your out of bounds check BEFORE checking an index in a `if` statement.